How To Raise Your Credit Score by 100 Points Overnight

 3. Improve Your Debt-to-Income Ratio

-The next step to improve your credit score is by improving your debt-to-income ratio.
+The next step to improve your credit score is by improving your debt-to-income ratio, otherwise known as your DTI.
 You can improve your DTI by calling your credit card company to ask for a credit limit increase, working to pay down the balance or even using any cash-back rewards to pay down the balance.

 “I always advise clients who want to bump their scores to pay their credit cards to below 30 percent of the limit,” said Jennifer Beeston, vice president of mortgage lending at Guaranteed Rate Mortgage.
 “Being close to the limit can tank your score.
 I have seen this strategy boost scores 30 or more points.”

 The math is easy: pay down that balance = pump up your score!